 - Explanation: A high ratio shows that the company collects its receivables quickly, which is good for liquidity.

-- Definition: Measures the company's effectiveness in using its assets to generate sales.
+- Definition: Measures the company's efficiency in using its assets to generate sales.

-- Explanation: A high ratio indicates that the company is using its assets well to generate income.
+- Explanation: A high ratio indicates that the company is using its assets well to generate revenue.

 Valuation ratios